kalfasyan/Data_Science_playground/README.md

 # kaggle_imdb_playground

+Playing with Python and Pandas.

-Plotting best 1st actor and director for the kaggle imdb database (5000 movies)
+Plotting best 1st actor and director for the kaggle imdb database (5000 movies).

+Inspired by other commits from users at Kaggle that used R instead of Python.